nextstrain/cli/doc/commands/setup.rst

 .. code-block:: none

-    usage: nextstrain setup [-h] [--dry-run] [--force] [--set-default] <runtime>
+    usage: nextstrain setup [--dry-run] [--force] [--set-default] <pathogen-name>[@<version>[=<url>]] nextstrain setup [--dry-run] [--force] [--set-default] <runtime-name>
+           nextstrain setup --help

-Sets up a Nextstrain runtime for use with `nextstrain build`, `nextstrain view`, etc.
+Sets up a Nextstrain pathogen for use with `nextstrain run` or a Nextstrain runtime for use with `nextstrain run`, `nextstrain build`, `nextstrain view`, etc.

+For pathogens, set up involves downloading a specific version of the pathogen's Nextstrain workflows.
+By convention, this download is from Nextstrain's repositories.
+More than one version of the same pathogen may be set up and used independently.
+This can be useful for comparing analyses across workflow versions.
+A default version can be set.

-Only the Conda runtime currently supports automated set up, but this command may still be used with other runtimes to check an existing (manual) setup and set the runtime as the default on success.
+For runtimes, only the Conda runtime currently supports fully-automated set up, but this command may still be used with other runtimes to check an existing (manual) setup and set the runtime as the default on success.

 Exits with an error code if automated set up fails or if setup checks fail.